Incense trade route: Decline

-Following the Roman-Persian Wars the areas under the Roman Byzantine Empire were captured by Khosrow I of the Persian Sassanian Dynasty.
+Following the Persian–Roman Wars the areas under the Roman Byzantine Empire were captured by Khosrow I of the Persian Sassanian Dynasty.
 The Arabs, led by 'Amr ibn al-'As, crossed into Egypt in late 639 or early 640.

-This advance marked the beginning of the Islamic conquest of Egypt and the fall of ports such as Alexandria, used to secure trade with India by the Greco-Roman world since the Ptolemaic dynasty.
+This advance marked the beginning of the Rashidun conquest of Egypt and the fall of ports such as Alexandria, used to secure trade with India by the Greco-Roman world since the Ptolemaic dynasty.

 Several centuries after the demise of the incense trade, coffee was responsible for bringing back Yemen to international commerce via the Red Sea port of al-Mocha.

 Finally, the Ottoman Turks conquered Constantinople in the 15th century, marking the beginning of Turkish control over the most direct trade routes between Europe and Asia.

-Present status
+World Heritage status

+Oman section

 UNESCO's World Heritage Committee meeting on November 27, 2000, in Cairns, Australia attached World Heritage Site status to The Frankincense Trail in Oman.
 The official citation reads:

+Israel (Naqab) section

-The World Heritage Committee, headed by Themba Wakashe, recorded Incense Route - Desert Cities in the Negev on UNESCO's World Heritage List on July 15, 2005.
+The World Heritage Committee, headed by Themba Wakashe, recorded Incense Route - Desert Cities in the Naqab on UNESCO's World Heritage List on July 15, 2005.
 The official citation reads: